 - The individual had been found guilty of committing a bankruptcy offence, which could incur further legal punishment

-How are people notified about a BRO?
+How are people notified about it?

 A notice is sent by the official receiver requesting the individual to attend a court hearing.
 This usually takes place around 6 weeks after the BRO application has been made by the receiver.

-Anyone given a BRO can either choose to accept or challenge a BRO notice.
+Anyone given a restriction order can either choose to accept or challenge a BRO notice.
 Once they have received confirmation of the court date, they will also be sent a copy of the BRO application and report, which will highlight the issues raised by the official receiver along with supporting evidence.
 They will have 14 days to acknowledge receipt of these documents.

 Should they wish to challenge the BRO application, they will have a period of 28 days to provide evidence to the court to support their claim.
 This can then be used as part of the BRO hearing.
 It is also advisable to gain independent legal advice before submitting any evidence to the court to ensure the defendant is making best use of their resources.